© 2023 Penrose Press.

 This section doesn’t currently include any content.
 Add content to this section using the sidebar.

 I hope you enjoy this quotation from Margaret Atwood's short story collection Good Bones.
 This was the first passage I ever set in lead type, during my introduction to letterpress and typography class.
 I love the humour, the casual threatening tone, the feminist framing, the nod to Canadian foliage...

 I had the pleasure of speaking briefly to Ms Atwood at a lecture she gave, after which she was signing books.
 I brought my dog-eared copy of Good Bones, and this print.
 I told her that I loved the book, and this bit in particular, and that I had printed it from lead, on a letterpress.
 She said (and I am heavily paraphrasing, it's been a few years) "Oh, I know.
 That's how I self-published my first chapbooks.
 Letterpress is the cheap and dirty, photocopy equivalent of my day."
 And she signed it.
 Sorry friends, I'm hanging on to that signed copy.

-A friendly reminder, and shout out to my trans* siblings: Genitalia is not what makes someone a man or a woman or any other gender. <3
+A friendly reminder, and shout out to my trans* pals: Genitalia is not what makes someone a man or a woman or any other gender. <3

 This is a letterpress printed composition of hand-set lead type.
 It is printed with lightfast rubber based ink on olive coloured paper that was donated to the artist.
 The paper measures 8.5 x 11" (21 x 28cm).
 Each print is signed and editioned along the bottom edge of the page.